daiver4eg/python3/readme.txt

-for work this bot you need to install the next packages in cmd
+to run this bot you must install the following packages in cmd

 pip install paramiko
 pip install aiogram